Awards for Excellence

 The Committee reviews applications and selects Award Winners for each of the four categories.
 If an individual or organization is nominated for multiple award categories they will be considered for each category but will only be eligible to receive one award.

-Award Winners were invited to attend the Award presentation at the DAEE Annual Conference April 20 and 21, 2021
+Award Winners will be invited to attend the Award presentation at the DAEE 15th Annual Conference on February 24 at Fifer Middle Cchool in Camden

 Previous award winners: